alonitac/DevOpsBootcampUPES/tutorials/linux_environment_variables.md

 3. Test your script by `bash myscript`
 4. Give it execute permissions
 5. Copy your script into `~/scripts`
-6. Add `~/scripts` to the PATH (don’t override the existing content of PATH, take a look at the above example).
+6. Add `~/scripts` to the PATH (don't override the existing content of PATH, take a look at the above example).
 7. Test your new "command" by just typing `myscript`.
 8. Try to use the `myscript` command in another new terminal session.
 Does it work?
 Why?